griffithlab/genviz.org/_posts/0002-03-03-ggplot2_exercises.md

 date: 0002-03-03
 ---

-In the previous section we covered the core aspects of ggplot2, In this section we provide some additional exercises to reinforce concepts.
+We have previously covered the core aspects of ggplot2, In this section we provide some additional exercises to reinforce concepts.

 To start things off let's go ahead and load in a transcripts annotation database to work with.
 Bioconductor maintains many of these databases for different species/assemblies, here we load in one from Bioconductor for Hsapiens/HG38.
 You can view the many different transcript annotation databases bioconductor offers by looking for the [TxDb BiocView](https://bioconductor.org/packages/release/BiocViews.html#___TxDb) on bioconductor.